Is the Go City San Francisco Pass worth it? Go San Francisco Pass review 2022

 With each pass that you purchase, you’ll not only receive admission into 28 different attractions, but also a detailed guidebook loaded with attraction descriptions and a location map.
 You’ll also find, as an added bonus, various discounts for dining, entertainment and shopping.

 But is the pass really a good deal?
 It is, but only if you use it as it is meant to be used.
 Make sure to visit higher costing attractions and as many as possible.
-This will allow for an increase in savings.
+This will allow for an increase in savings and the ability to skip most or all ticket lines.

 To help, we’ve created a sample 2 day itinerary showcasing the price difference between the 2 day pass and the general admission prices.